cormachogan/vtopology/README.md

 ## Deployment instructions

-Download both the yaml and gz archivem and install with krew as follows:
+Download both the yaml and gz archives and install with krew as follows:

 ```
 kubectl krew  install --manifest=vtopology.yaml --archive=vtopology.tar.gz